bvarba/app-direct-isv-bv/README.md

 ### Changing the default port
 configure the application.properties with the username and password:
 * By default, it starts on port `7789`.
-* To change edit pplication.properties:
+* To change edit application.properties:
 * server.port=<NEW_PORT_NUMBER>